 WSSC Water's top priority is to continuously provide a safe and reliable supply of drinking water that meets all strict federal Safe Drinking Water Act standards.
 At the same time the agency works closely with local and national professional and research organizations, as well as with state and County agencies and the EPA, to ensure that our treatment methods are cost-efficient and consistent with current research findings.
 Despite inflation and the increased maintenance cost of our infrastructure systems, the agency continues to focus on being fiscally responsible with the water and wastewater operating costs.
-In the graph below showing the Wastewater Treatment Cost per 1,000 Customer Accounts, the FY 2021 cost is lower than in FY 2020 due to reduced professional and contractual services costs and lower administrative cost along with the increased number of customer accounts in FY 2021.
-Similarly, the Wastewater Operating Cost per Million Gallons of Sewage Treated graph also shows the FY 2021 result significantly lower than in FY 2020.
-The decrease is mainly due to reduced professional and contractual services costs and lower administrative costs along with the increased sewage treatment volume in FY 2021.
+In the graph below showing the Wastewater Treatment Cost per 1,000 Customer Accounts, the FY 2021 cost is lower than in FY 2020 due to reduced professional and contractual services costs and lower administrative cost along with the increased is mainly due to reduced professional and contractual services and lower than in FY 2020.
+The decrease is mainly due to reduced professional and contractual services costs along with the increased sewage treatment volume in FY 2021.